CVILLA09/vet-clinic/README.md

 - **How do I set up the database locally?**

-  - You can run the SQL scripts in a local MySQL environment to set up the database.
+  - You can run the SQL scripts in a local PostgreSQL environment to set up the database.

 - **How can I run the SQL queries?**